unitreerobotics/unilidar_sdk/unitree_lidar_sdk/README.md

 ### v1.0.6 (2023.06.19)
 - Support firmware version: 1.0.1
 - Modify the `initialize()` function to check whether the specified serial port exist.
-- If the serial port name does not exist, initialization fails and `return -1` rather than throw out an error unexpectedly。
+If the serial port name does not exist, initialization fails and `return -1` rather than throw out an error unexpectedly。
 - Add z bias to lidar basis plane

+### v1.0.7 (2023.06.21)
+- Support firmware version: 1.0.1
+- Add coordinate system definition in readme
+- Modified readme of `unitree_lidar_ros` and `unitree_lidar_ros2`